Australian War Memorial's Eternal Flame

 The Eternal Flame at the Australian War Memorial is a sculptural feature of the Pool of Reflection in the commemorative courtyard.
 It is a perpetual reminder of the service and sacrifice of more than 100,000 Australians who have given their lives in war.

-The Australian Gas Association offered to donate an eternal flame to the Memorial and subsequent to Council approval, the eternal flame was installed in 1988 as a bicentennial gift from AGL, Santos Ltd and East Australian Pipelines Ltd. The eternal flame displaced - within the Pool of Reflection - an existing water cascade.
+The Australian Gas Association offered to donate an eternal flame to the Memorial.
+Subsequent to Council approval, the eternal flame was installed in 1988 as a bicentennial gift from AGL, Santos Ltd and East Australian Pipelines Ltd. The eternal flame displaced an existing water cascade within the Pool of Reflection.

-ActewAGL continue to provide the donation of gas, under sponsorship agreement, to the eternal flame.
+ActewAGL continue to provide the donation of gas to the eternal flame under a sponsorship agreement.

 THE ETERNAL FLAME

 A GIFT TO THE NATION FROM THE AUSTRALIAN